pradeish29/ecommerce-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To view the deployed website click the below website https://pradeish29.github.io/ecommerce-react-app/
+To view the deployed website click the below website: https://pradeish29.github.io/ecommerce-react-app/
 And click the Apple icon on the navbar.